 GREAT DOCTOR!!!!
 Whole staff took top notch care of me!
 Would not hesitate to recommend Dr. Goldberg and his staff!!!! – G.D.

-Non-surgical treatments for a meniscus tear following the RICE protocol include rest, ice, compression, and elevation.
+Before treatment it is important to have your meniscus tear diagnosed.
+Non-surgical treatments for meniscal tears include following the RICE protocol include rest, ice, compression, and elevation.
 Non-steroidal anti-inflammatory drugs may also help reduce pain.
 However, if conservative treatments fail to alleviate symptoms, surgery for meniscus repair may be recommended.
 Dr. Goldberg can help assess and determine the best treatment options for your injury, and if you may be a candidate for arthroscopic surgery.

 Arthroscopic meniscus surgery, or meniscus tear surgery, is a minimally invasive surgical procedure to remove or repair torn knee cartilage.
-Surgical treatment is often dependent upon the type of tear; its size, and its location.
+Meniscus repair surgery is often dependent upon the type of meniscus tear; its size, and its location.
 Arthroscopic meniscus surgery is typically performed in an outpatient setting and patients can return home the same day.
+Meniscus transplant surgery may be necessary for individuals with severe meniscus injuries.

 Whether caused by an injury or simple wear over time, a meniscus tear can greatly limit your active lifestyle.
 It’s one of the most common knee injuries, so it’s important to know that you have treatment options at Naples Orthopedic.
 Here’s what to know about it and how we can help.
 What is the Meniscus?
 The meniscus is a disc-shaped…